 In this general context, it is well known that the dynamics of learning agents do not always converge to a Nash equilibrium \citep{milionis2022nash, vlatakis2020no}: they may cycle, diverge, or be chaotic, even in zero-sum games, where the Nash equilibrium is tractable \citep{mertikopoulos2018cycles, bailey2018multiplicative}.
 While there is no comprehensive characterization of games that are ``learnable'' and one cannot expect that uncoupled dynamics lead to Nash equilibrium in all games \citep{hart2003uncoupled, milionis2022nash}, there are some important results regarding learners.
 A classical result is that the class of no-regret learning algorithms converges to the so-called \emph{[coarse] correlated equilibrium} ([C]CE) of a game \cite{fudenberg1999TheoryLearningGames}, a result that has recently been extended to Markov games for an algorithm called "V-learning" \citep{jin_v-learningsimple_2024}.
 [C]CEs are supersets of Nash equilibria.
-However, CCEs can also contain dominated strategies and are a rather weak solution concept.
-Convergence guarantees to the stronger class of CEs exist for no-internal-regret algorithms, like the scheme introduced by \cite{foster_regret_1999}.
-These schemes, until this point, lack the simplicity of most no-external-regret algorithms.
+However, CCEs can also contain dominated strategies and are a rather weak solution concept. \citet{wu_correlated_2008} and \citet{jann_correlated_2015} have shown that the Bertrand competition with "all-or-nothing" demand has a unique CE, and convergence guarantees to CE exist for no-internal-regret algorithms, like the scheme introduced by \cite{foster_regret_1999}.
+However, these schemes lack the simplicity of no-external-regret algorithms.
 Our results provide a complementary guarantee for mean-based algorithms.

 Less is known about conditions of games in which learning algorithms converge to a Nash equilibrium.
 In a landmark paper, \citet{monderer1996potential} introduced the class of \textit{potential games} and showed that Cournot oligopolies with linear price or cost functions are potential games.
 Potential games are guaranteed to have at least one pure Nash equilibrium.
 Importantly, it was shown that algorithms such as best and better response dynamics or fictitious play converge to a Nash equilibrium in these games.
 More recently, convergence of MWU \citep{palaiopanos2017multiplicative} and Exp3 \citep{cohen2017learning} in potential games was also shown.